 After knee replacement surgeries, there's practically no limit to what you can do.
 You can:

 - Bend your knee (yes! some of my patients actually think that they cannot bend the knee any more after a knee replacement)

 - Squat down - dependant on how well you rehabilitate.
 Some of my patients can even do a full squat after surgery

 - Walk upstairs, downstairs, upslope and downslope

 - Swim (the metal isn’t so heavy that you will sink)

-I've even seen patients pursue extreme sports after a knee replacement, such as skiing, snowboarding, water skiing and triathalons!
+I have even seen patients pursue extreme sports after a knee replacement, such as skiing, snowboarding, water skiing and triathalons!

-However, do note that high impact actvities (those that require a lot of running and jumping such as badminton and basketball) may reduce the longevity of implants.
+However, do note that high impact actvities (those that require a lot of running and jumping, such as badminton and basketball) may reduce the longevity of implants.